Pinpoint tests of suspension

 DETAILS/RESULTS/ACTIONS

-D1: CHECK THE FRONT STRUT SPRING ASSEMBLY AND REAR SHOCK ABSORBERS
+D1: CHECKING THE FRONT STRUT ASSEMBLY WITH SPRINGS AND REAR SHOCK ABSORBERS

-- Inspect the front suspension strut/spring assembly and rear shock absorbers for oil leaks or damage.
+- Inspect the front suspension struts and springs and rear shock absorbers for oil leaks or damage.

-• Are the front strut/spring assemblies and rear shock absorbers damaged or leaking?
+• Are the front suspension struts and springs and rear shock absorbers damaged or leaking?

 Yes

-INSTALL new items as needed.
-See Section 204-01 for more information.
-(Front suspension).
-See Section 204-02 for more information.
-(Rear suspension).
+INSTALL new components as necessary.
+Refer to Section 204-01 (Front Suspension) for additional information.
+Refer to Section 204-02 (Rear Suspension) for additional information.

 No